sr39/gizmo-debug/scripts/gizmo_documentation.md

 **PTHREADS\_NUM\_THREADS**: This functions like OPENMP, but implements a custom PTHREADS multi-threading implementation.
 While more highly customized, the compilers for OpenMP have improved to the point where, for the same hybrid configurations, OPENMP is usually faster.
 That said, this can still be useful for some machines (particularly older ones) and certain highly customized applications.

 **MULTIPLEDOMAINS**: This subdivides the tree into smaller sub-domains which can be independently moved to different processors.
-This makes domain de-composition dramatically less dependent on spatial co-location), at the cost of increased communication.
+This makes domain de-composition dramatically less dependent on spatial co-location, at the cost of increased communication and less ability to take advantage of multi-threading.
 Experiment with values here to see what works best -- in general, for problems with greater degrees of inhomogeneity, a higher value of this parameter can help.